Independent Smallholder Certification

 The Berbak Green Prosperity Partnership in Jambi is a project which has been set up to deliver sustainable management of the Berbak landscape through a low-carbon, inclusive economic growth model by supporting thousands of smallholders located in this and neighbouring areas to enhance the sustainability in the palm oil sector and to avoid further agricultural expansion into forested and peatland areas.
-Under the program management of Euroconsult Mott MacDonald several organisations such as SNV Netherlands Development Organisation, Meo Carbon Solutions, Indonesian Universities and local civil society organisations work together to achieve the above goal.
+The project was co-funded by MCA Indonesia with program management by Euroconsult Mott MacDonald and several implementing organisations such as SNV Netherlands Development Organisation, Meo Carbon Solutions, Indonesian Universities and local civil society organisations working together to achieve the above goal.

 One of the deliverables to be achieved within this program is the ISCC group certification of about 1,600 independent smallholders (ISH).
 These independent smallholders are the first ones receiving an ISCC certificate.
 For this purpose an entire new certification program was developed which takes the specifics of independent smallholders into account and reduces the costs and efforts for becoming certified without reducing environmental and social sustainability requirements.